Text Link

 Connect with your care team for support

-Effective bulimia therapy techniques
+Effective bulimia nervosa therapy techniques

 Most patients seeking treatment for bulimia nervosa will undergo some type of psychotherapy.
-The term represents a variety of treatment approaches No single type of care is better or worse to help people struggling with bulimia.
+The term represents a variety of treatment approaches.
+No single type of care is better or worse to help people struggling with bulimia.
 Each simply tackles the issue in a different way.

 Acceptance and commitment therapy (ACT)